 AAS will make efforts, through a variety of approaches, to decrease the probability of transmission of COVID-19 during our courses.
 Adaptations such as classroom size, class size, online/remote learning, and PPE will be used in various combinations to adjust to current level of community transmission or to adhere to state and local health regulations.
 Our school retains the right to move or cancel courses as it adapts to COVID-19.

 We have adapted our operating procedures to include updated admissions documents, a modified cancellation policy, and a mandatory declaration of health form that follows best practices for safe COVID-19 management.

 We are planning for the upcoming avalanche education season with both traditional and blended delivery of our coursework, adapting as necessary to meet current health regulations.

 We will require all students who have been out of the country or state to follow state travel mandates which may include negative testing at arrival in AK or just before, and a second negative test 7 days later or self isolating for 14 days prior to attending a course.
 Students and instructors should not attend a course if they have been in contact with someone who is showing symptoms of COVID-19 without isolating for 14 days prior to the course start date.
 Students and instructors should not attend a course if they have any COVID-19 symptoms.

 A safety plan will be developed for each course to ensure student and instructor safety.

 Personal Protective Equipment

-Students must arrive for our classes with a surgical mask for indoor lessons and a cloth face covering for outdoor fieldwork.
+Students must arrive for our classes with a filtered mask for both indoor lessons and outdoor fieldwork.
 Mask usage is an integral part of our risk reduction strategy.
 If you are unable to tolerate wearing a mask for up to four hours at a time you should delay your attendance until your condition changes or the requirement is removed.